tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   load_dotenv()
   ```

-* Keep in mind unless a file location `string` is passed `load_dotenv` will look for a `.env` in the root directory from which your Python code is executing.
+* Keep in mind, unless a file location `string` is passed, `load_dotenv` will look for a `.env` in the root directory from which your Python code is executing.

 * Once an environment variable is declared, it can be called using the `os.getenv` function.
 The input to the `os.getenv` function is the name of the environment variable.
 The output should then be stored as a Python variable to be used at a later time.